 The Connection, Inc. and the Roger Sherman House have a zero-tolerance for all forms of sexual abuse, sexual misconduct, sexual harassment and retaliation for reporting.
-Staff at the Roger Sherman House are required to report all allegations of sexual abuse, sexual misconduct, and sexual harassment or retaliation regardless of how they came to have knowledge of the alleged incident.
+Staff at the Sierra Center are required to report all allegations of sexual abuse, sexual misconduct, and sexual harassment or retaliation regardless of how they came to have knowledge of the alleged incident.
 They are also required to report even a suspicion.
 Interviews with staff indicated they understand they must report all allegations, reports, knowledge and suspicions of sexual abuse, sexual misconduct, sexual harassment and retaliation.

-Interviewed staff stated they are required to report allegations immediately to their immediate supervisor and follow-up with a written report prior to the end of the shift.
+Interviewed staff stated they are mandated reporters and would be required to report all allegations and suspicions immediately to their immediate supervisor and follow-up with a written report prior to the end of the shift.
+They related they would report anything received through any means.